Choosing Liposuction in Philadelphia: Who’s a Good Fit?

 Abdominoplasties– full or partial – remove the excess skin and tighten the abdominal wall.
 It will flatten and tighten the abdomen much more than liposuction alone.
 The choice to decide whether you need a full or partial depends on your weight, excess skin, and body type.
 This should be discussed with your board-certified plastic surgeon during a consultation.

-Finally, pain and functional limitations differ depend on the procedure done.
-The more abdominal wall work, i.e. muscle tightening, the more post- operative pain patients will have.
-Intra operative pain injection or post-operative pain pumps can help with pain control.
+Finally, pain and functional limitations differ depending on the procedure done.
+The more abdominal wall work, i.e. muscle tightening, the more post-operative pain patients will have.
+Intraoperative pain injection or post-operative pain pumps can help with pain control.
 Although abdominal surgery is initially painful, the pain improves daily and is controlled by pain medications.
-Most people are walking the night of the procedure and doing light exercise by one week.
-Every surgeon has their own post-operative regiment that should be followed.
+Most people are walking the night of the procedure and do light exercise for one week.
+Every surgeon has their post-operative regiment that should be followed.

 Answer: Liposuction in Philadelphia is a procedure that can be done under local (awake) or general anesthesia.
-It utilizes small incision to remove fat.
-Fluid that causes the tissues to swell and bleed less in injected through the incisions.
+It utilizes a small incision to remove fat.
+The fluid that causes the tissues to swell and bleed less is injected through the incisions.
 It is called tumescent fluid.
 After the fluid is placed, a separate “straw” (cannula) is placed.
 It is a thin metal tube with holes at the tip.
 These holes remove the fat as the doctor passes the cannula back and forth.